wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-trigger.md

 [assembly: GenerateTypedTrigger(typeof(MyApp.ViewModels.ShellViewModel), "^(Loaded|Closed)$")] // ShellViewModelLoadedTrigger, ShellViewModelClosedTrigger
 ```

-> Only public or internal events are supported.
+> Only public or internal events visible to the generator are supported (internal requires being in the same/friend assembly).
 Wildcard/regex matches skip inaccessible events, and if no accessible matches are found a diagnostic will be emitted.

 ### Matching rules at a glance